bright/new-www/content/jobs/junior-recruitment-specialist.md

 ![](/images/recruitment-process.png)

-In case you have any questions, drop a line to [ula@bright.dev](mailto:ula@bright.dev) and gran the opportunity to becomes a part of a great Bright Team! 🧡
+In case you have any questions, drop a line to [ula@bright.dev](mailto:ula@bright.dev) and grab the opportunity to become a part of our Bright Team! 🧡